 Digital Influencers

 Each creator receives an exclusive QR.
 This way, the brand clearly sees how many scans, signups, and sales each partner generated.
 No more discussing performance based on "estimated reach."
+The data is concrete.

 Advanced Analytics: Using Data to Adjust Campaigns

-The real value of tracking lies in how you react to data, not just looking at a pretty dashboard.
+The real value of tracking lies in how you react to data, not just looking at a dashboard.

 A/B Testing with QR Codes